danBhentschel/jumping-from-angular1-to-angular/markdowns/init.md

 └── tslint.json
 ```

 Some files are not listed here because they are out of the scope of this course.
 Most of them are config files used to run tests with karma or protractor.
-Let's review the other ones, and I definitely recommend you look at them later.
+I definitely recommend you look at them later, but for now, let's focus on:

-* the `assets` folder is the place you put your graphical assets, possibly some CSS sheets, and resources
+* the `assets` folder, is the place you put your graphical assets, possibly some CSS sheets, and resources
 * the `environments` folder has two files, a general config file and a production config file.
 You can use them to set different config values (like API tokens or log levels) between run environments
 * `index.html` is the root HTML template for the page
 * `main.ts` is the entry point for the application. it actually calls the AppModule we're going to study right now